PierrunoYT/IdeaForge-AI/README.md

 ## Installation

 1. Clone this repository
+2. Install Graphviz on your system:
+   - On Windows: Download and install from [Graphviz website](https://graphviz.org/download/)
+   - On macOS: `brew install graphviz`
+   - On Ubuntu/Debian: `sudo apt-get install graphviz`
-2. Create a virtual environment:
+3. Create a virtual environment:
    ```
    python -m venv venv
    ```
-3. Activate the virtual environment:
+4. Activate the virtual environment:
    - On Windows:
      ```
      venv\Scripts\activate